 Louis Sullivan: Creating a New American Architecture

-On the eve of the twentieth century, Chicago was rapidly outgrowing its borders.
+On the eve of the 20th century, Chicago was rapidly outgrowing its borders.
 Architect Louis Henry Sullivan (American, 1856–1924) answered the demand for more office space, theaters, department stores, and financial centers by pioneering what would become an essential model for city life—the skyscraper.
 Blending Art Nouveau complexity with geometric elegance, Sullivan’s tall buildings included Chicago’s Auditorium Building, the largest building in the world when it was completed in 1889.
 Sullivan’s design was heralded as the Wonder of the Age—a title equally fitting for the architect himself.

-, nearly two hundred photographs with descriptive captions document Sullivan’s genius for modern design.
+In Louis Sullivan: Creating a New American Architecture, nearly 200 photographs with descriptive captions document Sullivan’s genius for modern design.
 Patrick Cannon introduces each chapter with key biographical information and discusses the influences that shaped Sullivan’s illustrious career.
 Rare historical photographs chronicle those buildings that, sadly, have since been destroyed, while James Caulfield’s contemporary photography captures Sullivan’s existing Chicago buildings and many other structures in eastern and midwestern cities that are of equal importance in the architect’s oeuvre.